 Come October, it’s hunting season where I hike and backpack.
 While I’m not that worried about accidentally getting shot, I do wear blaze orange clothing as a precaution.
 I have a blaze orange billed cap that I wear as well as a Turtle Fur blaze orange neck gaiter that doubles as a good layering piece.
 I’ve thought about switching to a backpack that isn’t white (white-tailed deer), but I figure wearing blaze orange is a sufficient precaution under the circumstances.

 When daytime temperatures dip into the upper 30’s, I switch from trail runners to lightly insulated hiking boots with 200g of insulation.
 I hate having cold feet in autumn and these really pay off when I hike through wet and boggy terrain.
-I’ve been breaking in a pair of Vasque Cold Spark insulated boots after destroying a pair of Vasque Snow Junkie boots last year.
-They’re fairly soft boots, but it is a shock to transition from trail runners to them.
-I’ll upgrade to a much warmer winter boot when full winter arrives.
+I wear Salomon X Ultra Mid insulated boots, which are fairly soft boots, but it is still a shock to transition from trail runners to them.
+I upgrade to a much warmer winter boot when full winter arrives.

 Adding gear to your backpack when the days get shorter and colder is prudent, especially if you hike in challenging terrain or over a long distance.
 Put it like this.
 Ultralight backpacking is a lot easier to do when the days are long and the weather is hot.
 While you can still use ultralight backpacking techniques and gear to keep your gear weight on the low side, I think it helps to be a bit more conservative in what you bring on day hikes and autumn backpacking trips as winter nears.